 That Hamid holds a senior teaching position in his own country is easily explained: uncles, cousins, friends pulled the necessary strings.
 How can it have come about that he is studying here on a training programme?
 Was he interviewed?
 Surely not.
 He’d never have got past that first hurdle.
 He submitted a superb first assignment, linguistically and academically way in advance of anything he could have produced on his own.
 He was adamant in the teeth of tutorly insistence to the contrary that it was his own work, and only the threat of being brought before a plagiarism board at length persuaded him to admit what everyone knew, that he had paid someone to paraphrase a textbook for him.
 This is a solution to the problem of assignment writing that appears perfectly reasonable to a frighteningly large number of students, many of whom are flabbergasted to find that we disapprove so heartily of the practice.
 The poor lad is headed for failure unless he has a Road to Damascus-type revelation sometime soon.
 This is not unprecedented.
 Saul of Tarsus had one, they reckon, and it straightened him out.
 Hamid might be next.

 Everyone else is doing fine.
 One teacher had to use a text about Mick Jagger.
 I couldn't tell her to ditch it but knew the students wouldn't have a clue who he is, so I suggested she found a You Tube video of him at his most libidinously extravagant to reinforce the message of the text about Jagger being a rebel at school.
-That was in a fleeting moment of Hamid-induced madness: the students are mostly Wahabi Muslims.
-The video Gül chose was pretty tame, but Sayeed sat with his head down and hands over his ears, the way I would if forced to attend a beheading.
-Oops.
-Perhaps a beheading would have made him happier.
+That was in a fleeting moment of Hamid-induced madness: the students are mostly from Saudi, and libidinous extravagance does not go down well.
+The video Gül chose was pretty tame, but Sayeed sat with his head down and hands over his ears, the way I would if forced to attend a public execution.

 * Regressive assimilation.
 They can’t touch you for it.